cruedacastro/sin-arrugas-123-67081/content/pages/faq.md

           *   Efectivo

           *   Tarjetas Débito y Crédito
-      - title: How fast can we get started?
+      - title: Los procedimientos generan incapacidad?
         content: >-
           The onboarding process typically lasts 3-4 days and consists of an intro video call, an interview, a questionnaire and some back and